Poker Face (song): Music video

-Gaga explained in the nineteenth episode of her "Transmission Gagavision" series the main idea behind the music video for "Poker Face": "I knew I wanted it to be sexy, so I thought no pants, because that's sexy, [...]And I knew I wanted it to be futuristic, so I thought shoulder pads, because that's my thing."
+Gaga explained the main idea behind the music video for "Poker Face" in the nineteenth episode of her "Transmission Gagavision" series: "I knew I wanted it to be sexy, so I thought no pants, because that's sexy, [...]
+And I knew I wanted it to be futuristic, so I thought shoulder pads, because that's my thing."
 The music video premiered on British MTV on February 17, 2009.
 In some versions of the video, the words "muffin" (being a slang term for a woman's vagina), "Russian Roulette" and "gun" are censored out (bleeped).
-On June 21, 2009, the video won the Best International Artist Video at the 2009 MuchMusic Video Awards.
-The video received four nominations at the 2009 MTV Video Music Awards, in the categories of Video of the Year, Best New Artist, Best Female Video and Best Pop Video.
-Along with five other nominations for "Paparazzi", Gaga was tied with Beyoncé for most nominations each for that year.